GIC-de/draft-dhcp-rate-signaling/draft-giese-dhcp-rate-signaling.md

 option code set to TBD2 alongside a 16-bit length field.

-While the underlying semantics of the rate information remain identical across both IP versions, the internal payload sizing diverges to align with the conventions of each respective protocol.
+While the underlying semantics of the rate information remain identical across both IP versions, the internal payload sizing differs to align with the conventions of each respective protocol.
 For DHCPv4, the encapsulated sub-options utilize an 8-bit sub-option code and an 8-bit sub-option length field, mirroring the format of DHCPv4 Option 82 (Relay Agent Information Option) {{!RFC3046}}.
 Conversely, for DHCPv6, the encapsulated sub-options utilize a 16-bit sub-option code and a